 Service Animals

 At Holidu, we believe in inclusivity and want all guests to feel welcome — including guests who rely on service animals.
 As a host, you cannot discriminate against guests who need a service animal, and you must accommodate them just as you would any other guest.
-It's not just about kindness; it's about making sure every guest can enjoy their stay, regardless of their personal challenges.
 By accommodating guests with service animals, you help create an inclusive and respectful environment.

 What Is a Service Animal?